-Ben Morcos was one of the two members who started the Coptic Orphans Australia office some eight years ago and has watched the growth and development of the office over the years.
+Ben Marcos was one of the two members who started the Coptic Orphans Australia office some twenty years ago and has watched the growth and development of the office over the years.
 Ben has a commercial/financial background and has extensive experience in the corporate world.
 He holds a Bachelor of Business from the University of Technology Sydney and is a Certified Practicing Accountant (CPA).
 He is also currently undertaking a Masters of International and Community Development from Deakin University in Australia.
 Ben has travelled and worked extensively throughout Africa and has played a major role in the programs and projects developed by the Christian organization “Friends of Africa,” an organization that serves disadvantaged youth in South Africa.
-Ben has also worked on the ground with Coptic Orphans – in 2005, he was a participant in Coptic Orphans’ Serve to Learn program.
+Ben has also worked on the ground with Coptic Orphans.
+In 2005, he was a participant in Coptic Orphans’ Serve to Learn program.
 Ben is a soccer nut and even more so when his beloved Aussie national team is playing.

 Rhonda Farag was first introduced to Coptic Orphans after attending a church presentation in Australia.
 Since then she has been committed to spreading the word about this organization throughout Australia.
 She was born and raised in Egypt and graduated from Cairo University School of Pharmacy.
 She moved to Australia in 1996 where she has worked as a Pharmacist.
 Rhonda is a member of the Pharmaceutical Society of Australia, Pharmacy Board of Australia, and the Australian Association of Hospital Pharmacists.
 Rhonda and her husband live in Australia and have two beautiful daughters.

-Basem Morris was born in Egypt, then moved to Australia at a young age.
+Basem Morris was born in Egypt and then moved to Australia at a young age.
 There, he grew up, graduated, and began working.
 He is a qualified actuary working as a consultant in the field of data analytics.
 Prior to this, while on a backpacking trip around the world, Basem passed by London, met his beautiful wife, and ended up staying there for the next 10 years.
-He worked in London as an independent consultant within investment banking specializing in credit risk management and held management positions in Deloitte London, where he played a major role in key engagements with major European and UK banks.
+He worked in London as an independent consultant in investment banking specializing in credit risk management and held management positions in Deloitte London, where he played a major role in key engagements with major European and UK banks.
 From 2002 to 2004, he worked as an actuarial analyst at KPMG Australia, focusing on the Australian insurance market.
 Basem studied actuarial studies at the Macquarie University of Sydney, and, in 2007, qualified as a Fellow of the Institute of Actuaries Australia.
 Outside of work, Basem enjoys playing, watching, and talking about football (soccer).

-Prior to this, Andrew lived in London for nine years where he had similar roles as an executive director at Goldman Sachs International, in JPMorgan Chase, and in independent consulting.
+Prior to this, Fr.
+Andrew lived in London for nine years where he had similar roles as an executive director at Goldman Sachs International &, JPMorgan Chase.
+Fr.
 Andrew graduated with a double degree in electrical engineering and medical biophysics.
 He worked as an electrical design engineer before venturing off to London in 2004.
-Andrew now resides in Melbourne, but spends much of time in the Asia region servicing his corporate clients.
-He also serves on the Australia board.
+Fr.
+Andrew now resides in Melbourne, and is a priest at St. John and St. Verena Coptic Orthodox Church.